 The age of on-site software systems is coming to an end in many areas of application.
-Instead, cloud systems are increasingly taking on a more important role: According to KPMG’s Cloud Monitor 2020, 78 percent of companies believe that this technology contributes significantly to digitalization.
+Instead, cloud systems are increasingly taking on a more important role.
 In the energy sector, the issue is particularly urgent, because many utilities’ old IT systems are nearing the end of their support or are rather unwieldy “IT stacks” – it would be better for companies to dismantle these now so that they can act more quickly in the future.
 What does the alternative to SAP IS-U, Oracle Utilities and Co. look like?

 Finally getting rid of the old IT stack